panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ---
-description: How to monitor and harden S3 buckets to prevent security incidents
+description: How to monitor and harden S3 buckets with Panther
 ---

 # Tutorial: Amazon S3 Bucket Security Monitoring with Panther